529 Plan Details:

 - 529 plan expenses.

-Plan manager fees have been coming down, thanks in large part to the intense competition by investment firms to win state bids for management contracts.
+Plan manager fees continue to decline, thanks in large part to the intense competition by investment firms to win state bids for management contracts.
 Also, many 529 plans have added low-cost index funds as investment options, reducing costs even further.
 Savingforcollege.com has performed extensive modeling to determine if 529 tax benefits are outweighed by the additional expenses and found it to occur only in rare instances where plan expenses are still relatively high and the investor is in the lowest income tax brackets.

 - Investment management.